Dr Emma Coffield

 Newcastle City Futures: People Place Change (2015) - A multi-media exhibition and events series with colleagues Prof. Mark Tewdwr-Jones, Anne Fry, Dhruv Sookhoo and David Mitchell (School of Architecture, Planning and Landscape) that explored built (and unbuilt) heritage in Newcastle/Gateshead in the post 1940s up to the present.
 In 19 days the exhibition attracted 2300 visitors, and included 17 partners and 24 free public events.
 Winner of the Royal Town Planning Institutes's 'Chair's Award' in 2015.
 The project also informed the report Newcastle City Futures 2065: Anchoring Universities in Cities through Urban Foresight https://www.youtube.com/watch?v=EhsNsS4iHZU

-I contribute to a wide range of undergraduate teaching in Media, Communication & Cultural Studies, Art History and to the PARTNERS Summer School.
-In the past I also contributed to the Exhibiting Cultures / Exhibiting Art module run by ICCHS.
+I contribute to a wide range of undergraduate teaching in Media, Communication & Cultural Studies, Art History, and the PARTNERS Summer School.

 I am the module leader for the Art Museum and Gallery Studies MA.
 I also contribute to teaching more broadly as part of the Museum Studies MA degree programmes offered by Media, Culture, Heritage (MCH) and in particular to: